Bachelor of Pharmacy

 To be a registered pharmacist in Malaysia, you must complete an additional one-year, pre-registration program under the supervision of the Pharmacy Board of Malaysia.
-More on career opportunities for pharmacists in Malaysia is available from the Discipline of Pharmacy.
+More on career opportunities for pharmacists in Malaysia is available from the School of Pharmacy.

 You will need the following entry scores for the Bachelor of Pharmacy:

 |South African National Senior Certificate||37|